IlanVinograd/DirectXSwapper/README.md

 **DirectXSwapper** is a lightweight DirectX proxy tool for **real-time mesh and texture extraction**, overlay rendering, and debugging in Direct3D9 games.

+> [!Caution]
+>  This tool is intended solely for research and educational purposes.
+>  It allows exploration of level geometry not normally visible in-game.
+>  It is not designed for piracy or unauthorized asset distribution.

 ## Preview

 ![https://github.com/IlanVinograd/DirectXSwapper/blob/main/Img/Animation3.gif](https://github.com/IlanVinograd/DirectXSwapper/blob/main/Img/Animation4.gif)